jora05/Fake_News/README.md

 For the program to work, the data needs to be downloaded and placed in the same directory as the rest of the other files.
-You can get the Fake News Corpus subset in the link below: https://raw.githubusercontent.com/several27/FakeNewsCorpus/master/news_sample.csv All other data files are in the respiratory
+You can get the Fake News Corpus subset in the link below: https://raw.githubusercontent.com/several27/FakeNewsCorpus/master/news_sample.csv All other data files are in the repository
 ([Scraped data](CBS_bbc_scraped_articles.csv), [test data](test.tsv) and the Fake News corpus)

 ## File description

 [Part1Task1](Part1Task1.ipynb) This file cleans, tokenizes and stemmes a subset of the whole dataset.
 [Part1Task2](Part1Task2.ipynb) This file preprocesses the entire Fake News Corpus.
-[Part1Task3](Part1Task3.ipynb) This file distributes the preprocessed data.
+[Part1Task3](Part1Task3.ipynb) This file explores and visualizes the preprocessed data.
 [Part1Task4](Part1Task4.ipynb) This file splits the data set into training, validation and test data.
-[Part2Task1-3](Part2Task1-3.ipynb) This file designs a simple logistic regression model which is trained with training data and evaluated in both validation and test, together with a performance evaluation on LIAR dataset.
+[Part2Task1-3](Part2Task1-3.ipynb) This file designs a simple logistic regression model, which is trained with training data and evaluated in both validation and test, together with a performance evaluation on LIAR dataset.
-[Part3](Part3.ipynb) This file designs an advanced logistic regression with feature engineering and grid searchCV.
-The model is then trained with training data and testes with validation and test data.
-The model is also evaluated in with a peformance measure on the LIAR dataset.
+[Part3](Part3.ipynb) This file designs an advanced logistic regression with feature engineering and GridSearchCV.
+The model is then trained with training data and tested with validation and test data.
+The model is also evaluated with a peformance measure on the LIAR dataset.
 [Part4Task2](Part4Task2.ipynb) This file contains LIAR dataset and preprocesses it together with an evaluation with the advanced model.

 ## Running the Notebooks